abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Notes should surprise you.md

 # Notes should surprise you

-Type of Link: 📝 Article
-Category talked about: 2nd Brain, Note taking
-Author: Andy Matuschak
-Completion Status: Started
-Last edited time: January 18, 2024 7:55 PM

-# **Notes should surprise you**

 If reading and writing notes doesn’t lead to surprises, what’s the point?

 If we just wanted to remember things, we have spaced repetition for that.
 If we just wanted to understand a particular idea thoroughly in some local context, we wouldn’t bother maintaining a system of notes over time.

 This is why we have dense networks of links ([Evergreen notes should be densely linked](Evergreen%20notes%20should%20be%20densely%20linked.md)): so that searches help us see unexpected connections.

-This is why we take [Evergreen notes should be concept-oriented](Evergreen%20notes%20should%20be%20concept-oriented.md): so that when writing about an idea that seems new, we stumble onto what we’ve already written about it (perhaps unexpectedly).
+This is why we take [[Evergreen notes should be concept-oriented]]: so that when writing about an idea that seems new, we stumble onto what we’ve already written about it (perhaps unexpectedly).

 # References
 1. [Andy Link](https://notes.andymatuschak.org/About_these_notes?stackedNotes=z5E5QawiXCMbtNtupvxeoEX&stackedNotes=zKGjQtsTKgscAoq271ZzKqw&stackedNotes=zTn3g4wTm1hbkNFUvLLjpev&stackedNotes=zR6RRbCfY5rFkiimFnaJZKB&stackedNotes=z4EXkuLjdBrBZe7PVAGXc5a&stackedNotes=zKiPFE1KYieeAJs3cEaCtdf&stackedNotes=zYaWNLqGvd3uLPDXkhRoWoq)
 2. Luhmann, N. (1992).
 Communicating with Slip Boxes.
 In A. Kieserling (Ed.), & M. Kuehn (Trans.), *Universität als Milieu: Kleine Schriften* (pp. 53–61).
 Retrieved from [http://luhmann.surge.sh/communicating-with-slip-boxes](http://luhmann.surge.sh/communicating-with-slip-boxes)
 3. One of the most basic presuppositions of communication is that the partners can mutually surprise each other.
 Only in the way can information be produced in the respective other.